AzureIoTGBB/iot-edge-offline-dashboarding/docs/edge-environment-prep.md

 az group create --name {resource_group} --location {datacenter_location}
 ```

+#### Create Azure Container Registry

+In this sample, we will be building docker images for each module and pushing them to a docker container registry.
+If you do not have one already, you can create an Azure Container Registry with these [instructions](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-azure-cli#create-a-container-registry).
+Note, once created, you'll need to navigate to the container registry and the "Access Keys" blade in the left nav and grab teh username and password, you'll need it later.

+#### Create IoT Hub

 Use following to create the IoT Hub resource.
 Detailed information can be found at: <https://docs.microsoft.com/en-us/azure/iot-edge/quickstart-linux>

 ```bash
 az iot hub create  --resource-group {resource_group} --name {hub_name} --sku S1
 ```

+#### Create IoT Edge device identity

 Create a device identity for your IoT Edge device so that it can communicate with your IoT Hub.
 The device identity lives in the cloud, and you use a unique device connection string to associate a physical device to a device identity.
 Detailed information can be found at: <https://docs.microsoft.com/en-us/azure/iot-edge/how-to-register-device>